-An assessment of diet and over-the-counter vitamins and supplements can be useful in determining dietary recommendations that may be helpful in preventing kidney stones from recurring.
+An assessment of diet and over-the-counter vitamins and supplements usage can be useful in determining dietary recommendations that may be helpful in preventing kidney stones from recurring.

 Preventive drug therapy is matched to the exact type of stone formation.
 For some types of stones, this can be highly effective.